-On 12 June 2018, Howard Griffin Gallery will launch UNDERCURRENTS, a new body of work from Iranian artist Mehdi Ghadyanloo, in Basel, Switzerland.
-The exhibition will occur during the week of the Art Basel fair at Nordstern, an industrial cargo ship moored to the banks of the River Rhine.
+UNDERCURRENTS, a new body of work from Iranian artist Mehdi Ghadyanloo was exhibited in 2018 in Basel, Switzerland.
+The exhibition occurred during the week of the Art Basel fair on an industrial cargo ship moored to the banks of the River Rhine.

 Throughout the vessel’s 7,000 square foot deck preternaturally serene seascapes depicting vast bodies of water in the mode of Magritte, Dalí or Yves Tanguy are displayed.
 Reference is also given to attempts of Romantic era artists in capturing the sublime through the portrayal of nature in its raw beauty.
 Within the paintings intense scenes of human drama from Ghadyanloo’s subconscious compete against infinite expanses of a wild and spirited nature with only the boundaries of the canvas in place to orientate the mind’s eye.

 An exclusive focus on water expands the parameters of Ghadyanloo’s rapidly developing oeuvre both visually and conceptually and is a marked departure from the artist’s now familiar architectural compositions, geometric forms and arid desert landscapes.
 Additionally, Seth Troxler, a long-time Ghadyanloo collaborator, working through his Lost Souls of Saturn initiative with Phil Moffa, has created a sweeping score to further engage viewers of the exhibition.